One great crested newt halts work on £14m Durham Police HQ

 Natural England said it hoped to allow work to continue soon.

-Durham Police said it was working with Natural England to resolve the issue "as quickly as possible".'Highest priority'
+Durham Police said it was working with Natural England to resolve the issue "as quickly as possible".

 The great crested newt is protected under the Wildlife and Countryside Act 1981 and permission for their removal must be granted by Natural England.